google/forma/README.md

 forma = { version = "0.1.0", package = "forma-render" }
 ```

+### System dependencies

+There are some system dependencies that won't be downloaded automatically by Cargo.
+To build forma, you will need a C toolchain (such as `alpine-sdk` on Alpine Linux, or `build-essential` on Debian), and to run the demos, you'll additionally need to install [CMake](https://repology.org/project/cmake), [fontconfig](https://repology.org/project/fontconfig) and [freetype](https://repology.org/project/freetype).

 ## 4-stage Pipeline

 | 1.
 Curve flattening | 2.
 Line segment rasterization |      3.
 Sorting       |           4.
 Painting            |